Den1sSudo/Diagnosis-of-blood-cell-pathology-using-computer-vision/README.txt

-1. Сначала запускаем train_module.py
+1. At first you need to train a model train_module.py
-2. Потом запускаем analyze.py
+2. When you model is ready launch analyze.py